 Something that will stand the test of time

-Strand woven bamboo floors rank much higher on the hardness scale than other hardwoods and are even often used in restaurants and commercial locations, as well as in kitchens.
+Strand woven bamboo floors rank much higher on the hardness scale than other hardwoods and are often used in restaurants, commercial locations, and kitchens.
 Strand bamboo floors are the only hardwoods that can’t be dented by pet claws.

 An inexpensive luxury

 Bamboo floors are not only beautiful, but they’re also inexpensive, costing around just $4-$5 per square foot – about half of the cost of hardwoods – and they’re so easy to install that you can save money by doing it yourself.